mr19331/snix-snax/README.md

 Character quantity is controlled for input fields  (5-200 characters)   users cannot enter a recipe that is excessively long.

+Buttons are clearly marked, only one option on add recipe form  to submit 2 buttons on edit recipe form user can choose to continue with edit or cancel

 **Deleting a recipe**

 Accidental deletion of a recipe by a user
-User receives a warning that the deletion cannot be undone and asked whether they wish to proceed
+User receives a  modal warning that the deletion cannot be undone and asked whether they wish to proceed Originally the warning was given from a browser alert but my mentor suggested using a modal for more delivery control even if the modal warning involves more actions by the user

 **Conditional Access to site areas**